Boholano people: Boholano delicacies

 The Boholano culture is much like the culture of the Philippines (specifically of the Visayas).
 It is based on the majority population of Austronesian peoples on the island.
 There are influences from indigenous Melanesian people such as the Eskaya tribe, and from the colonizing Spanish and trade with Mexico.
 There is also influence in the culture from China and other Asian countries.

 History

 The people of Bohol are said to be the descendants of the last group of inhabitants who settled in the Philippines called pintados or “tattooed ones.”
-Boholanos had already a culture of their own as evidenced by the artifacts dug at Mansasa, Tagbilaran City, and in Dauis and Panglao.
+Boholanos already have a culture of their own as evidenced by the artifacts dug at Mansasa, Tagbilaran City, and in Dauis and Panglao.

 Bohol is derived from the native word Bo-ol.
 The island was the seat of the first international treaty of peace and unity between the native king Datu Sikatuna, and Spanish conquistador, Miguel López de Legazpi, on March 16, 1565, through a blood compact alliance known today by many Filipinos as the Sandugo.

-Boholano is derived from the name of the province.

 Religion

-Most Boholanos are Catholic, with a minority professing Protestant faiths and Islam.
-The former indigenous Boholano religion was largely eliminated by the Spaniards.
+Most Boholanos are Catholic, with a minority professing Protestant faith.
+The former indigenous Boholano religion was animistic.